Mbutler1991/childhood-adhd-quiz/README.md

 - This displays if your score is above the limit to be considered of ADHD.
 - This has an input box where you can type in your current application.
 - When you click search it will bring you to links for adhd assessors near the location in the input box.
-- Link open in a seperate tab to not take away from current website.
+- Link open in a separate tab to not take away from current website.

 ![Search Bar](assets/screenshots/search-bar.png)